Torus Quotients as Global Quotients by Finite Groups: Explicit construction for toric varieties

 \subsection{Proof of Theorem \ref{thm:tv}}

 We now prove the explicit procedure described for toric varieties.
 We follow the proof of Theorem \ref{thm:main2}, taking into account the results in \S\S\ref{subsec:lb}--\ref{subsec:total-spaces}.
-Let $X=V/H$ be the Cox construction of $X$, and $\X=[V/H]$ denote the canonical stack of $X$.
+Let $X=V/H$ be the Cox construction of $X$, so $\X=[V/H]$ is the canonical stack of $X$.
 Let $\phi\colon \X\to X$ be the coarse space map, which is an isomorphism away from the singular locus $Z\subseteq X$.

 (1) The irreducible torus-invariant divisors of $X$ are $\QQ$-Cartier and clearly generate the class groups of all torus-invariant open affine subvarieties.
 The $n_iD_i$ can be assumed to be very ample since one can add an arbitrary ample divisor to each $D_i$ without changing the fact that the $D_i$ generate the class groups of all torus-invariant open subvarieties.
 By Lemma \ref{lem:lb}, the stabilizers of $\X$ act faithfully on the fibers of $\bigoplus \O_\X(D_i)$.